Sequoia/debugging-nodejs-talk/content/slides.md

 ???

+This is something common in Java, .Net, and other worlds, but unfamiliar to many JS devs. **this should change!!**

+I will explain how to do this and explain what an I.D. does generally, so if you're familiar with it this will be some review

 * inspect or alter application state
 * see the code execution path ("call stack") that lead to the currently executing line of code, and
 * inspect the application state at earlier points on that path